raaum/roloDexter/README.md

 # roloDexter
-An AngularJS contacts navigator widget with browse, search, and sort functionality using JSON data, Google fonts and Bootstrap 3.
+Contacts/address book social search widget with browse, search, navigate, and sort functionality using JSON data and Bootstrap 3.
+This is an AngularJS application and can be used as a module/component in any existing AngularJS applications quite easily.

 The current look...